jpellman/wiki.libjpel.so/Learning.md

 -   Common illusions of competence:
     -   Reading a worked out problem and feeling that you totally understand it conceptually, but you haven't put any mental effort into it yourself / haven't actively learned it so you don't actually know it.
 Exposure / superficial understanding alone is not enough.
     -   Highlighting and underlining is not useful when overdone.
 Be minimal and look for main ideas beforehand.
 Margin notes, however are good if used to make connections.
+    -   Mind-mapping is not as effective as simple recall in learning.
+It's more important to have the nodes of knowledge set in memory rather than the connections- the connections will result later as long as the knowledge is there.
     -   Thinking material is internalized just because it's available (via Google, textbook).
 -   The best way to know if you're *actually* learning is to test yourself.
 Recall can be seen as a mini-test.
 Any mistakes you make in your self-test can be used to re-educate yourself (for systems administration, this is what labs / testing environments are for).
 -   Switch up your environment when learning (environment-specific learning).